 Accessing the Dial

-Use a rubber jar opener to remove the bezel, or the ring that holds the crystal in place.
-Remove the cover using the jar opener and twist counterclockwise until the you fully pry the bezel from the case.
-With the dial now exposed, place the hands of the hour, minute, and second in the center of the dial.
+Use a rubber jar opener to remove the bezel or the ring that holds the crystal in place.
+Remove the cover using the jar opener and twist counterclockwise until you fully pry the bezel from the case.
+With the dial now exposed, place the hands of the hour, minute, and second in the centre of the dial.
 Using watchmaker tweezers, carefully lift each hand from the post.
-Leave the dial in its place, and make sure it is face up on a surface.
+Leave the dial in its place, and make sure it is face-up on a surface.